-Known locally as the Stadion Saint Petersburg and more familiarly as the Krestovsky Stadium after the island it stands on, the new home of Zenit St Petersburg was delivered in time to stage the Confederations Cup of 2017 – way over deadline and way, way over budget.
+Known locally as the Stadion Saint Petersburg and more familiarly as the Krestovsky Stadium after the island it stands on, the new home of Zenit St Petersburg was delivered in time to stage the Confederations Cup of 2017 – way past the original deadline and way, way over budget.

 Also referred to as the Zenit Arena, this 68,000-capacity dome replaced the former Kirov Stadium, the Soviet-era bowl that could once hold 110,000 people.
 A statue of Sergei Kirov, head of the Leningrad Communist Party murdered in 1934, still stands outside.